mbelarbi/bash_training/part7_loops_and_arrays.md

 1. We have overwritten `[2]="wednesday"` with `[2]="Thursday"`
 2. Our array appears as though it has 7 elements, but due to the above point, we lose the `Wednesday` element, and infact we actually have 6 elements.

+> **Tip:** Avoid mixing key indexes with no key indexes in the declaration of an array.

 Quotation